Suhoy95/dumplier/Documentation/README.md

 # Introduction

 In 2008, Alex Halderman showed that wide-spread assumption about RAM volatility in the engineering projects is not so correct.
-He published paper and described methods how to dump DRAM without any special hardware, and provided further examples of exploiting this phenomenon in security perspectives.
+He published a paper and described methods of how to dump DRAM without any special hardware, and provided further examples of exploiting this phenomenon in security perspectives.
 In 2010, following Halderman's steps, Freddie Witherden described passive and active attacks on RAM of running machine via IEEE 1379 (a.k.a.
 FireWire) and analyzed